12Starlight/App-Academy-Master/Immersive/W9D4/a04-prep-master/skeleton/NOTES.md

 ## Eigth build controllers
   rails g controller Users
-    Creates that users_controller file and a directory in our views folder for the templets, where our templets will go.
+    Creates that users_controller file and a directory in our views folder for the template, where our template will go.

   rails g controller Sessions
     Our user auth pattern relys not only on a user, but also a session controller.
 We make it plural by convention and also, we want to make sure it can handle all of the sessions that are going to be created and not just the sessions for that one user which in routes is the case.
 The user is only ever able to influence their individual session